Skip to main content

 Decreasing your tax refund means that you will be paying less tax throughout the year.
 There are two reasons this may benefit you:

-1. You need more cash flow throughout the year to live on
+• You need more cash flow throughout the year to live on.

-2. You want to invest your money throughout the year in a high-interest savings account
+• You want to invest your money throughout the year in a high-interest saving account.

-Let’s say you simply need more cash month to month — you have a high rent, debts to pay, your kid in day care, etc. You know you are going to contribute a large amount to your Registered Retirement Savings Plan (RRSP) and, therefore, end up with fewer taxes payable and a large refund.
-The government doesn’t know this in advance though — it’s collecting the tax based on your gross salary alone, without taking into account any deductions or credits.
-If you reduce the amount taken off each paycheque, you could end up with a few hundred dollars (or more) each month to make it easier to pay your living expenses.
+Let’s say you simply need more cash month to month—you have a high rent, debts to pay, your kid in daycare, etc. You know you are going to contribute a large amount to your RRSP and therefore end up with fewer taxes payable, and a large refund.
+The government doesn’t know this in advance though—it’s collecting the tax based on your gross salary alone, without taking into account any deductions or credits.
+If you reduce the amount taken off each paycheck, you could end up with a few hundred dollars (or more) each month to make it easier to pay your living expenses.

 How to increase your tax refund